-- Repositioning the radio or shaking the radio (when motion sensitivity is enabled). - Press the preprogrammed Man Down Clear button to exit.
+- Repositioning the radio or shaking the radio (when motion sensitivity is enabled). - Press the preprogrammed Man Down Clear button to exit. - Press the Menu Select button below Clr to exit.

 Re-Initiating Man Down

 After exiting the Emergency Operation when the radio is still in Man Down condition (tilted achieving threshold angle or motionless), user must first exit Man Down condition to then reinitiate the Man Down feature.